8 Targeting Strategies for AMC Audiences

 Highly specific audience targeting is enabled by combining granular behavioural data (like product views, purchases, or time spent) with ASIN-level filtering, custom queries, and cross-channel attribution.
 AMC’s SQL-based environment lets Amazon advertisers define audiences with extreme precision, based on real shopper activity across multiple touchpoints.

-5. What types of AMC Audiences should I be using throughout the funnel?
+5. What types of AMC audiences should I be using throughout the funnel?

 When considering the types of AMC audiences to use throughout your marketing funnel, it can be beneficial to segment them based on their engagement levels and behaviors.
 Here are some audience types you might consider: